kevinNejad/comp_logic/README.md

     CAUSES_DESIRE = 'CausesDesire'
     MADE_OF = 'MadeOf'
 ```
-Currently, we only fetch the common sense knowledge pertaining to simple nouns, but the code permits the additional tags such tags such as grammatical forms such as adjectives, verbs, noun phrases etc.
+At present, we only fetch the common sense knowledge pertaining to simple nouns, but the code permits the inclusion of additional  grammatical forms such as adjectives, verbs, noun phrases etc.

-Next, for each of these relations, we construct a prolog rule and update prolexa's stored rules file (prolexa.pl).
+For each of these relations, we construct a prolog rule and update prolexa's stored rules file (prolexa.pl).
 The resulting functionality can be used to address the type of questions and riddles posed in the Allen Institute's [RuleTaker] (https://rule-reasoning.apps.allenai.org) model.
 For example:

 ```